-Our 9am & 11am services include Creche, Sunday School and Sunday Youth (Year 7 & 8).
+9am & 11am Services include Creche, Sunday School (Kinder to Grade 6) and Sunday Youth (Year 7 & 8).
+Sunday School and Sunday Youth run during school term.

 When should I arrive?

-All entering our building will be required to either scan the QR code posters available at our front entrance or manually fill in the contact tracing record available in our foyer (to fulfill Government contact tracing requirements).
-This together with socially distancing will take additional time.
+All entering our building will be required to scan the QR code posters (location code HRK DCH) available at our front entrance to fulfill Government contact tracing requirements.
+A Covid Check-in Marshal will be present and be able to assist if your phone has limited reception.

 Do I need to bring anything?